 - Grand Theft Me: Her introduction.

-- Hot Witch: She's a very, very attractive witch.
+- Hot Witch: An attractive witch.
 She could do better than Warren.

 - I'm a Humanitarian: How she and Warren survived under the Sunnydale sinkhole, eating the bodies of those who died.